CORE-SNU/MPC-PEARL/README.md

 MPC-PEARL
 ====================================================

-This repository includes an official python implementation of **MPC-PEARL** algorithm that presented in **[Infusing Model Predictive Control into Meta-Reinforcement Learning for Mobile Robots in Dynamic Environments][paper_link]**.
+This repository includes an official python implementation of **MPC-PEARL** algorithm presented in **[Infusing Model Predictive Control into Meta-Reinforcement Learning for Mobile Robots in Dynamic Environments][paper_link]**.

 ## 1. Requirements
-Our implementation is based on official repository of [PEARL][PEARL], and followings must be installed to run our implementation:
+Our implementation is based on the official repository of [PEARL][PEARL], and the following must be installed to run our implementation:
 - **[PyTorch][Pytorch]**
 - **[Gym][Gym]**
 - **[GPy][GPy]**
 - **[pickle5][pickle5]**
 - **[FORCESPRO][FORCESPRO]**

-To install FORCESPRO, you first need to get a license.
-If you are currently working as a researcher you can request academic license.
-For detailed installation guide refer to [official manual][FORCESPRO_manual].
+For FORCESPRO, you first need to activate a FORCESPRO license, which can be done [here][FORCESPRO].
+For detailed installation guide, please refer to [official manual][FORCESPRO_manual].

-In addition, to run our result analysis tool you need to install additional packages such as [pandas][pandas].
+In order to analyze evaluation results, install additional packages such as [pandas][pandas].
 For convenience, we have summarized our test environment into `mpc_pearl.yml` so that the results presented in our paper may be easily reproduced.

-Our code was successfully tested on both Ubuntu 18.04 and Ubuntu 20.04.
+Our code has been successfully tested on both Ubuntu 18.04 and Ubuntu 20.04.